Katherine Cavallo, UKCP Accredited Psychotherapist

 - separation, divorce & blended family dynamics

-I work in an affirming and non-judgemental way with clients across gender, sexuality and relationship diversity, and welcome couples and families of all kinds.
+I work in an collaborative and non-judgemental way with clients across gender, sexuality and relationship diversity, and welcome couples and families of all kinds.

 My practice is strengths and resilience orientated, collaborative, and underpinned by the latest evidence based principles.